+Immediate steps

+- Provide first aid and ensure ambulance transport for injured and "near drowning" survivors. - Identify key disease risk factors and implement corresponding prevention and preparedness. - Identify and support authorities to manage possible sources of toxic contamination.

+Surveillance

-Immediate steps Provide first aid and ensure ambulance transport for injured and "near drowning" survivors.
-Identify key disease risk factors and implement corresponding prevention and preparedness activities.
-Identify and support authorities to manage possible sources of toxic contamination.
-Surveillance Activate disease early warning systems.
-Assess existing surveillance mechanisms (if any).
-Determine, if there is a need, the extent to which the National Red Cross Red Crescent Society could feasibly support community-based surveillance efforts.
-If necessary, set up a community-based surveillance system.
-If vector control is needed, consider household vector surveillance and community clean-up activities for vectors and breeding sites to reduce vector density.
+- Activate disease early warning systems. - Assess existing surveillance mechanisms (if any), and determine, if there is a need, the extent to which the National Red Cross Red Crescent Society could feasibly support community-based surveillance efforts.
+If necessary, set up a community-based surveillance system. - If vector control is needed, consider household vector surveillance and community clean-up activities for vectors and breeding sites to reduce vector density.

-Community-based action and social mobilization Implement Risk Communication and Community Engagement (RCCE) interventions aimed at preventing water and vector-borne diseases.
-Social mobilization for emergency vaccination campaigns as needed.
-Ensure procedures in place to safely manage human and animal corpses.
-Ensure access to mental health and psychosocial support (MHPSS) services for community members and staff/volunteers which may include (but are not limited to): regularly assessing MHPSS needs; providing information on the situation regularly in cooperation with authorities; training volunteers for the provision of psychosocial support (PSS); using mobile teams providing a range of support; embedding PSS into evacuation centre/shelter facilities; providing special support to vulnerable groups; working closely with authorities in family tracing; coordinating points for further care.
-Identification in the community of cases of high-risk diseases (see list of disease tools below) and referral to pre-identified health structures.
-This requires a prior elaboration of a referral pathway, that is, mapping of existing primary health facilities, and assessment of minimum quality care standards and accessibility (including geographic and cost-related barriers). -- ---
+• Implement Risk Communication and Community Engagement (RCCE) interventions for prevention of water and vector-borne diseases.

+- Support social mobilization for emergency vaccination campaigns as needed. - Ensure procedures are in place to safely manage human and animal corpses and solid waste. - Support in restoring family links. - Assure convenient clothing and accommodation facilities for population in movement. - Support survivors of sexual or gender-based violence. - Ensure access to mental health and psychosocial support (MHPSS) services for community members and staff/volunteers which may include (but are not limited to): regularly assessing MHPSS needs; providing information on the situation regularly in cooperation with authorities; training volunteers for the provision of psychosocial support (PSS); using mobile teams providing a range of support; embedding PSS into evacuation centre/shelter facilities; providing special support to vulnerable groups; working closely with authorities in family tracing; coordinating points for further care. - Identification in the community of cases of high-risk diseases (see list of disease tools below) and referral to pre-identified health structures.
+This requires a prior elaboration of a referral pathway, that is, mapping of existing primary health facilities, and assessment of minimum quality care standards and accessibility (including geographic and cost-related barriers).